WinterAxis/ESV-MD-Bible/The_Bible_esv/27_Daniel/Dan_12.md

 Blessed is he who waits and arrives at the 1,335 days.

 ###### 13
 But go your way till the end.
-And you shall rest and shall stand in your allotted place at the end of the days." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And you shall rest and shall stand in your allotted place at the end of the days."

 ***